This page is intended to, over time, gather various thoughts on and around poverty.

 Looking more in detail, this division is not as clear as it might superficially seem.
 It is, for instance, still often the case that someone with rich parents has an easier road to own success, e.g. through better contacts, more easily affordable education, and the knowledge that if he founds a company fresh out of college and fails, he can still fall back on his parents in another manner than someone from a low-earning/-asset family.
 However, for most, own characteristics will dominate, and many who were born in such a family have grown outright rich through their own efforts—and very, very many have made it to a quite comfortable life, while falling short of being rich.
 (Vice versa, many a “rich kid” has ended up broke through laziness, wastefulness, and irresponsibility.)
 Likewise, there are a great many cases of governmental mechanisms that hold the individual back, including high taxes that take away the fruit of his labors, or, paradoxically, wasteful and enforced schooling—the bright can usually learn far better outside school, and school is then something of a negative educational opportunity.

 Here we have a paradox in Leftist thought: On the one hand, many shout loudly that everyone should be entitled to the fruits of his labor, by which they mean that, say, someone who provides him with employment, supplies him with raw materials, gives him access to a needed machine, whatnot, should have no right to an own profit, but should do all this as a civic duty, while letting the worker keep all the profit.
 (In some cases, the preceding is a slight caricature; in some, depressingly, it is an accurate portrait.)
-On the other, many (often, the same “many”) shout for higher taxes so that the government, who has done more to hinder than to help production, can confiscate the same fruits and use them for its own purposes—quite possibly, including handouts to the shouters.
+On the other, many (often, the same “many”) shout for higher taxes so that the government, which has done more to hinder than to help production, can confiscate the same fruits and use them for its own purposes—quite possibly, including handouts to the shouters.

 Even with parents and similar factors, it is not necessarily the available money, contacts, whatnot, that matter the most.
-For instance, I had an early anti-entrepreneurial attitude instilled in me as a child, where it was taken as the normal state of affairs to work in employment to some company, where the idea of running an own business was met with a blanket claim about too high risks and too much work, and words like “workaholic” fell about various small-business owners.
+For instance, I had an early anti-entrepreneurial attitude instilled in me as a child, where it was taken as the normal state of affairs to work in employment to some company, the idea of running an own business was met with a blanket claim about too high risks and too much work, and words like “workaholic” fell about various small-business owners.
 Looking at what I earned at various stages of employment and freelancing as an adult, I would have been far better off, had I not had this anti-entrepreneurial attitude instilled in me—or if I had shaken it earlier.
 (Even freelancing is not that “entrepreneurial”, but here the government and genuine obstacles come in: running a “proper” business, moving on to having employees, whatnot, has much more bureaucracy and costs, and the overhead between the cost of employment to the employer and the moneys received by the employee are ridiculous—another example of how the government prevents us from getting where we could be.)

 In reverse, even a small-business owner who really struggles can bring a kid quite a few benefits for later life.
 Take the owner of a low-profit shop, where the kid spends just a few hours a week helping in the shop, dealing with customers, handling the cash-register, doing inventory, whatnot, and what effects this can have on later life through the benefits of broader experiences and a practical understanding of various issues related to running a business, specific business activities, customer relations, etc. To boot, there might be other positive effects, e.g. an easier later entry into the working market through having at least some record of work.
 (All this, of course, provided that the government does not step in to forbid it with threats of prison over child labor and exploitation.)